m-riley04/QtCameraControls/README.md

 # QtCameraControls
-A widget/dialog for controlling Qt camera settings.
+A widget/dialog for controlling Qt camera settings and state.
 It includes all available slots for QCamera for Qt 6.8.0.

 # Supported Platforms
 - Windows